czchen/slides/Introduction_to_GPG/main.md

 *   Send the public key to key server / coordinator.
 *   Ensure your key fingerprint is correct.
-*   Bring beer (optional), and the government-issued photo ID.
+*   Bring ~~beer~~ the government-issued photo ID.
 Ensure the name of UID match the name in government-issued photo ID.

 ---